hoseinzadeehsan/CNNpred-Keras/README.md

 # CNNpred
-Implementation of the paper "CNNpred: CNN-based stock market prediction using a diverse set of variables" https://www.sciencedirect.com/science/article/abs/pii/S0957417419301915
+Implementation of the paper "CNNpred: CNN-based stock market prediction using a diverse set of variables" using Keras and Tensorflow https://www.sciencedirect.com/science/article/abs/pii/S0957417419301915

 Please cite this paper using: <br/>